First Command Advisory Services

 Fees Under First Command Advisory Services

 First Command charges a total TPS fee based on the client’s income, the complexity of the services provided and other factors.
 This fee typically ranges from an annual $750 to $6,000.
-That said, the firm does not charge TPS fees to active duty military members.
+That said, the firm does not charge TPS fees to active duty military members or their dependents.

 What to Watch Out For

 First Command is affiliated with various financial services firms such as broker-dealers and insurance companies.
-So its advisors may earn commissions by recommending products from such vendors in addition to the advisory fee they charge clients.
-This poses a conflict of interest.
+In turn, its advisors may earn commissions by recommending products from such vendors, in addition to the advisory fee they charge clients.
+This poses a potential conflict of interest.
 That said, the firm has a fiduciary duty to work in the best interests of its clients.